root-project/web/manual/math/index.md

 Use [ROOT::Math::GradFunctor](https://root.cern/doc/master/classROOT_1_1Math_1_1GradFunctor.html){:target="_blank"} to wrap C++ callable objects to make gradient functions.

-It can be constructed in three different way:
+It can be constructed in three different ways:
 - From an object implementing both `double operator()( const double*)` for the function evaluation and `double Derivative(const double *, int icoord)` for the partial derivatives.
-- From an object implementing any member function like `Foo::XXX(const double *)` for the function evaluation and any member function like `Foo::XXX(const double *, int icoord)` for the partial derivatives.
+- From an object implementing any member function such as `Foo::XXX(const double *)` for the function evaluation and any member function such as `Foo::XXX(const double *, int icoord)` for the partial derivatives.
-- From an function object implementing `double operator()( const double *)` for the function evaluation and another function object implementing `double operator() (const double *, int icoord)` for the partial derivatives.
+- From a function object implementing `double operator()( const double *)` for the function evaluation and another function object implementing `double operator() (const double *, int icoord)` for the partial derivatives.

 The function dimension is required when constructing the functor.